indrajiita/test/Technical Writing/DataGrip Quick Start Guide.md

 2. Select **New | Query Console**.
 3. Type in a query statement.
 For example, for the sample database, type the following query:
     ```sql
-    select * from albums
+    SELECT * FROM albums
-    where ArtistId = '16'
+    WHERE ArtistId = '16'
     ```
 4. To run the query, do either of the following:
     - Click ![Run](./media1/run.svg) on the toolbar.